krishnan-mani/space-odyssey/doc/instructions/module_5/steps.md

 ```

+*NOTE*: Perform the following steps with Active Directory later (since provisioning Active Directory is time-consuming and these steps are independent of the subsequent steps)

-- Configure Active Directory to set the access URL
+- Configure Active Directory to set a unique access URL (hint: use organization Id), and enabled single sign-on
 - Configure Active Directory to enable access to the ```AWS Management Console```

 - Use manifest to provision the functions for ```trigger-identity-cam```